dfelinto/blender-manual/manual/render/cycles/render_settings/sampling.rst

 Pattern
    Random sampling pattern used by the integrator.
+   When :ref:`bpy.types.CyclesRenderSettings.use_adaptive_sampling` is enabled, *Progressive Multi-Jitter* is always used instead of *Sobol*.

    :Sobol:
       Uses a Sobol pattern to decide the random sampling pattern used by the integrator.